bevyengine/bevy/README.md

 ## License

-Bevy is free and open source!
-All code in this repository is dual-licensed under either:
+Bevy is free, open source and permissively licensed!
+Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:

 * MIT License ([LICENSE-MIT](LICENSE-MIT) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))
 * Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0))

 at your option.
 This means you can select the license you prefer!
 This dual-licensing approach is the de-facto standard in the Rust ecosystem and there are [very good reasons](https://github.com/bevyengine/bevy/issues/2373) to include both.

-Some of the engine's code carries additional copyright notices and license terms (due to their external origins).
+Some of the engine's code carries additional copyright notices and license terms due to their external origins.
 These are generally BSD-like, but exact details vary by crate:
 If the README of a crate contains a 'License' header (or similar), the additional copyright notices and license terms applicable to that crate will be listed.
 The above licensing requirement still applies to contributions to those crates, and sections of those crates will carry those license terms.